konradgauza/WebDesign/README.md

 ![demo screenshot](./src/assets/readMe/aboutUs.png)

-## 💥 Aplication and functionality
+## 💥 Application and functionality

-* Website composed from 6 tabs on the different routes
+* Website composed of 6 tabs on the different routes
 * Controlled components
 * Reviews in the form of carousel
 * Controlled contact form